 Up in a Heaval (2002)

 Umlaut, a good-natured but awkward young man, has been given the task of delivering a batch of letters from Mundania to various people in Xanth.
-He is accompanied in this by Sammy Cat – formerly owned by Jenny Elf – who has the talent of finding people and things, another cat called Claire Voyante, and Sesame Serpent, with transport provided by the duck-footed boat Para.
-They hope by this task to discover how to avert Xanth’s destruction by the Demon Jupiter.
-However there are also other puzzles – why is the demoness Metria thwarting their deliveries, and why can’t Umlaut remember his past?
+He is accompanied in this by Jenny Elf’s cat, Sammy, who has the talent of finding people and things, another cat called Claire Voyante, and Sesame Serpent, with transport provided by the duck-footed boat Para.
+They hope by this task to discover how to avert Xanth’s destruction by Demon Jupiter.
+However there are also other puzzles – why is Demoness Metria thwarting their deliveries, and why can’t Umlaut remember his past?
 And to make things interesting, Umlaut meets and falls in love with Surprise, the daughter of Grundy Golem and Rapunzel.

 Cube Route (2003)

-The girl Cube is given the quest of finding the route to Counter Xanth, the contra-terrene territory won by the Demon Xanth from the Demoness Fornax.
-In the process she is to choose nine companions, who will be magically miniaturised and concealed within a pouch she carries, and may be brought out to assist her when necessary.
-The route takes her to various places in Xanth, to Mundania, and the Moons of Ida.
-However the Demoness Fornax is determined to sabotage her mission.
+The girl Cube is given the quest of finding the route to Counter Xanth, the contra-terrene territory won by Demon Xanth from Demoness Fornax.
+In the process she is to choose nine companions, who will be magically concealed within a pouch she carries, and may be brought out to assist her when necessary.
+The route takes her to various places in Xanth, to the world of Phaze, Mundania, and the Moons of Ida.
+However Demoness Fornax is determined to sabotage her mission.

 Currant Events (2004)

-Clio, the Muse of History, discovers a book she has apparently written, but is unreadable because the writing is blurred.
-Magician Humfrey sends her on a mission to Dragonworld, to persuade dragons to come to Xanth to replenish the dragon population.
+Clio, the Muse of History, discovers a book she has apparently written, but which is unreadable because the writing is blurred.
+Magician Humfrey sends her on a mission to Dragon World, to persuade dragons to come to Xanth to replenish the dragon population.
 Then back in Xanth she meets Sherlock of the Black Wave, who has developed a magic talent with reverse wood, despite coming from Mundania.
 Clio and Sherlock continue the quest to find the Currant, which should enable her to read the unreadable volume.
-Their travels take them far and wide in Xanth, Counter Xanth and the Moons of Ida, meeting interesting people and experiencing dangers – as Clio has a curse on her, which means that she will encounter deadly dangers daily when away from her home on Mount Parnassus.
+Their travels take them far and wide in Xanth, Counter Xanth and the Moons of Ida.
+They meet interesting people and experience dangers – as Clio has a curse on her, which means that she will encounter deadly dangers daily when away from her home on Mount Parnassus.
 A tentative romance begins between Clio and Sherlock.